hyein99/CS471_Pokemon_battle_prediction/README.md

 pip install -r requirements.txt
 ```

-If you use Google Colab, just execute main.ipynb.
+If you use Google Colab, just execute `main.ipynb`.
+It contains codes for dataset, installation and model.

 ## Results
 ### Graph model accuracy